 Do they?
 Are you sure?

-To add some clarity to this discussion, we’ve created an Office 365 Shared Responsibility Model.
+To add some clarity to this discussion, we’ve created a Microsoft 365 Shared Responsibility Model, which is based on Microsoft’s more general Shared Responsibility Model for SaaS, PaaS, IaaS, and on-prem.
 It’s designed to help you — and anyone close to this technology — understand exactly what Microsoft is responsible for and what responsibility falls on the business itself.
-After all — it is YOUR data!
+After all — it is your data.

 Over the course of this post, you’ll see we’re going to populate out this Shared Responsibility Model.
 On the top half of the model, you will see Microsoft’s responsibility.
-This information was compiled based on information from the Microsoft Office 365 Trust Center, in case you would like to look for yourself.
+This information was compiled based on information from Microsoft documentation, in case you would like to look for yourself.

 On the bottom half, we will populate out the responsibility that falls on the business, or more specifically, the IT organization.

 - Primary Responsibility

 Now, let’s kick this off by talking specifically about each group’s primary responsibility.
 Microsoft’s primary responsibility is focused on THEIR global infrastructure and their commitment to millions of customers to keep this infrastructure up and running, consistently delivering uptime reliability of their cloud service and enabling the productivity of users across the globe.

 An IT organization’s responsibility is to have complete access and control of their data — regardless of where it resides.
 This responsibility doesn’t magically disappear simply because the organization made a business decision to utilize a SaaS application.

 Here you can see the supporting technology designed to help each group meet that primary responsibility.
 Microsoft 365 includes built-in data replication, which provides data center to data center geo-redundancy.
 This functionality is a necessity.
 If something goes wrong at one of Microsoft’s global data centers, they can failover to their replication target, and, in most cases, the users are completely oblivious to any change.